cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 ### 1. Upload an image

-If you are not at the `Content Types` list then click on `Mediahub` in the title bar.
+If you are not at the `Content Types` list then click on `Wototo` in the title bar.

 Click `File` to see a list of current files (the `File List`).
 Initially this will be empty with just an `Add...` button at the top.
 Click `Add...` and the `Add File` form will appear.
 This has two tabs: `Overview` (which is common to all content types) and `File`; open the `File` tab.